PaloAltoNetworks/panhandler/docs/running.rst

 To start the application on your local machine on port 80:

 .. code-block:: bash

     cd panhandler/cnc
     celery -A pan_cnc worker --loglevel=info
     manage.py runserver 80

 To use a different port, supply a different argument to the runserver command above.
+In this case, the server will start up on port 80.
+Browse to http://localhost in a web browser to begin.
+The default login credentials are 'paloalto' and 'panhandler'

 Requirements